jdoleary/Spellmasons/docs/TasksCurrent.md

+- futher investigatet '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2
 - Log errors along with the game name
 - dragger x and y went to null after "target similar, slash slash"
 - feature: secondary spellbar